PMBio/limix-backup/limix/README.txt

 - specialized covar knows parameters with proper name, getParams build the vactor on spot.
     Same thing in combinators and gp
+- alternatively vector of params is known and specific setters act directely on the elements of the array
 - paramMask into covar
 - caching for combinators does not work properly
     - combinators has to know if some parameter has changed